iamgbsmith/til/mac/excessive-xcode-disk-usage.md

 drwxr-xr-x   5 gregsmith  staff   160 27 Jun 18:58 13.5.1 (17F80)
 ```

 Delete directories for the iOS simulators that you are not using as build targets.

-If need be, you can always re-install the iOS simulators for targets you need at a later date.
+If required, you can re-install the iOS simulators for targets you need at a later date.